vsilverman/automation-of-mouse-kb-testing/README.md

 ## Steps to Execute This Sample

--	Clone this sample by using e.g. the following command
+-	After forking this sample clone it by using e.g. the following command

-			git clone <git-address-of-this-repo>
+			git clone <git-address-of-forked-repo>

 -	Verify that python is available on your machine
 	(in case python is not available just install it)